CyVerse-learning-materials/astrocontainers_workshop_2018/docker/dockerintro.rst

 - `Flink <https://github.com/apache/flink/tree/master/flink-contrib/docker-flink>`_
 - `R <https://github.com/rocker-org/rocker>`_

-Motivation: Say you want to play around with some cool data science libraries in Python or R but what you don’t want to do is spend hours on installing Python or R, working out what libraries you need, installing each and every one and then messing around with the tedium of getting things to work just right on your version of Linux/Windows/OSX/OS9 — well this is where Docker comes to the rescue!
-With Docker we can get a Jupyter Data Science notebook stack up and running in no time at all.
-Let’s get started!
-We will see few examples of these in the following sections...
+Motivation: Say you want to play around with some cool data analysis libraries in Python but what you don't want to do is spend hours on installing Python, working out what libraries you need, installing each and every one and then messing around with the tedium of getting things to work just right on your version of Linux/Windows/OSX/OS9 — well this is where Docker comes to the rescue!
+With Docker we can get a Jupyter notebook stack up and running in no time at all.
+Let's get started!

 Use case 2: Processing Galaxy Simulation with Jupyter in Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Docker allows us to run a ‘ready to go’ Jupyter notebook in what’s known as a container:
+Docker allows us to run a "ready to go" Jupyter notebook in what's known as a container:

 .. code-block :: bash